Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/codecs_containers.md

 [^mpegi]: Note that the I in MPEG-I is the capital letter `i`, not the number 1.

 !!!
 Note
-    Some of the specifications linked above (as well as some of those that will be linked in the future), in particular the ISO specifications with no ITU-T analogue, are not available for free.
+    Some of the specifications linked above (as well as some of those that will be linked further below), in particular the ISO specifications with no ITU-T analogue, are not available for free.
     However, you can find most of the important ones from other sources (albeit not always the latest version) with some clever googling.

 ### Containers